 The astrophysics division studies physical processes in stars, galaxies, galaxy clusters and the universe as a whole, as well as doing research and development of instrumentation that can be used to observe these objects.
 We also study our atmosphere, where Earth meets space, and the complex interactions that occur there.

 Research is concentrated in a handful of main areas:

 Large-scale structure of the universe, including the creation of galaxies and galaxy clusters.

-- Understanding the physical conditions and processes in and around neutron stars and black holes.
+- Physical conditions and processes in and around neutron stars and black holes.